Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 __4. Reference the CA__

 To use the custom CA, it must be included appropriately in all containers.
 To do this, modify your `myvalues.yaml` as shown here in the Logstash example.
-If you do not control all keys and certificates yourself, you must continue to reference the secret: axway-elk-apim4elastic-certificates, otherwise it will not be included by the new declaration.
+If you do not control all keys and certificates yourself, you must continue to reference the secret: `axway-elk-apim4elastic-certificates`, otherwise it will not be included by the new declaration and some keys from the default certificates are missing.

 ```yaml
 logstash: